Trivernis/rcn-frontserver/README.md

     }
   ]
 }

+You can embed sass files as link elements in html-pages.
+The sass files will be preprocessed to css before send to clients.
+The result will also be cached and the sass file will be watched for changes.
+If changes occur, the file will be preprocessed anew on the next request to the file.
+If not, the cached file will be send.
+HTML-files will also be cached because they are also manipulated by the preprocessor.
+All cached files are watched for changes.
+I.e. if changes to the file are detected the caching function isCached returns false.
 ```

 Roadmap
 ----
 **Done**
+-   SASS-Files and caching of preprocessed files
 **ToDo**
 -   Mounting of folders or files on other locations (by using the config.json)
 -   a package.json because it seems to be important nowadays